bigcommerce/catalyst/docs/getting_started.md

 * Node.js 18+
 * `npm` (or `pnpm`/`yarn`)
 * Login access to a BigCommerce store.
 You can create a trial store [here](https://www.bigcommerce.com/start-your-trial/) if needed.
-    * You will need the user permission to create new API tokens on the store, or to ask for help from someone who does
+    * You will need the [user permission to create new API tokens](https://support.bigcommerce.com/s/article/User-Permissions?language=en_US#highrisk) on the store, or to ask for help from someone who does

 ### Create a new Catalyst project

-Create a new Catalyst project by running the Calalyst CLI.
+Create a new Catalyst project by running the Catalyst CLI.
 This will create a new directory that contains your Catalyst project.

 ```
 npm create catalyst-storefront@latest